Hutchins School of Liberal Studies Upper Division Major Concentrations

-Interdisciplinary Studies Major Plan: This track allows students to develop an individualized study plan, incorporating Hutchins seminar classes, workshops, independent studies, internships, and study away experiences.
+Interdisciplinary Studies Major (Track I): This track allows students to develop an individualized study plan tailored to their career and academic interests, incorporating Hutchins seminar classes, workshops, independent studies, internships, and study away experiences.

-Elementary Teaching Pre-Credential Preparation: Students in this track will not only earn a degree in Liberal Studies by completing Hutchins coursework, but will also fulfill all prerequisites to enter the SSU School of Education's Multiple Subject and Special Education Credential Programs.
+Elementary Teaching Pre-Credential Preparation (Track II): Students in this track complete Hutchins coursework and all teacher preparation prerequisites to enter the SSU School of Education's Multiple Subject and Special Education Credential Programs.

-Blended Program: This accelerated track allows students entering as First Time Freshmen to complete a Bachelor of Arts in Liberal Studies as well as fulfill requirements for a Multiple Subject Teaching Credential in four years.
-This credential allows graduates to immediately begin teaching in California public elementary schools upon graduation.
+Blended Elementary Teaching Preparation + Credential Program (Track III): This accelerated track combines the LIBS B.A. degree with a Multiple Subject Teaching Credential.
+Students entering as First Time First Year complete a Bachelor of Arts in Liberal Studies as well as fulfill requirements for a Multiple Subject Teaching Credential in four years.
+Beginning in Fall 2021 we are introducing a transfer pathway in which students with 60+ transferred units of appropriate coursework can complete the Blended LIBS B.A. and Multiple Subject Teaching Credential in just 5 semesters.
+The Multiple Subject Credential allows graduates to immediately begin teaching in California public elementary schools upon graduation.

 By participating in a Sonoma State learning community, students are given an opportunity to connect with the university while taking innovative and academically enriching classes.
-Hutchins offers a comprehensive, interdisciplinary curriculum that spans both freshman and sophmore years at SSU.
+Hutchins offers a comprehensive, interdisciplinary curriculum that spans the first two years at SSU.

-There are many benefits to actively participating in The Hutchins Freshman/Sophomore Learning Community:
+There are many benefits to actively participating in The Hutchins First and Second Year Learning Community:

 - Guaranteed enrollment in 36 units of General Education classes